reyemtm/vtile/README.md

-# geojson-mvt-auto
+# geojson2mvt-auto
-Automation of geojson-mvt using TurfJS
+Automation of geojson2mvt using TurfJS